xtreme3d/xtreme3d/README.md

 * Procedural skydome with Sun, stars and day/night cycle
 * Dynamic shadows
 * Built-in game-oriented collision system (DCE, FPSManager)
+* + a lot more

 Asset Creation
 --------------
-For static geometry, we recommend using B3D (Blitz3D) format.
+For static geometry with lightmaps (such as levels), we recommend using B3D (Blitz3D) format.
 You can use B3D exporter for Blender to create models in this format - find it in tools/blender-b3d-exporter.
 For animated geometry, we recommend either SMD (Half-Life) or MD5 (Doom 3) formats.
 These formats are widely supported in 3D modeling software.

 License